krzemienski/awesome-from-stars/README.md

 * [kitsunyan/pakku](https://github.com/kitsunyan/pakku): Pacman wrapper with AUR support
 * [BeehiveInnovations/pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server): The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 * [manjaro/pamac](https://github.com/manjaro/pamac): Graphical Package Manager for Manjaro Linux with Alpm, AUR, Appstream, Flatpak and Snap support
+* [chirpz-ai/pandaprobe](https://github.com/chirpz-ai/pandaprobe): 🐼 open source agent engineering platform: traces, evals, and metrics to debug and improve your AI agents.
+Integrates with LangGraph, CrewAI, Claude Agent SDK, and more.
 * [lukaszliniewicz/Pandrator](https://github.com/lukaszliniewicz/Pandrator): Turn PDFs and EPUBs into audiobooks, subtitles or videos into dubbed videos (including translation), and more.
 For free.
 Pandrator uses local models, notably XTTS, including voice-cloning (instant, RVC-enhanced, XTTS fine-tuning) and LLM processing.
 It aspires to be a user-friendly app with a GUI, an installer and all-in-one packages.
 * [louisdh/panelkit](https://github.com/louisdh/panelkit): A UI framework that enables panels on iOS.
 * [antoniocasero/Panels](https://github.com/antoniocasero/Panels): Panels is a framework to easily add sliding panels to your application